pratham-154/Estatery/Diary/day75.md

-### 2024-10-25: Task 75 - Launching the Mobile App
+### 2025-04-25: Task 75 - Deploying Frontend on Vercel

-On Day 75, we officially launched the mobile app.
-I submitted the app to both the Google Play Store and the Apple App Store, ensuring that all necessary information and assets were included.
-I also coordinated with the marketing team to ensure that the launch was well-publicized, sharing the news through social media channels, email newsletters, and other promotional outlets.

-During the launch, I monitored the app’s performance, checking for any issues such as crashes or errors.
-I was also on standby to address any urgent bugs that users reported.
-By the end of the day, the mobile app was live and available for download, and we began tracking the user feedback to gauge its success.
+* Deployed the frontend application to Vercel, ensuring it is accessible through a public URL.

+* Configured Vercel’s deployment settings, such as environment variables, build settings, and deployment triggers.

+* Ensured that the deployment pipeline is set up to automatically deploy any changes pushed to the main branch of the repository.

+* Tested the live frontend deployment for proper functionality and performance.